 If you have a rolling code garage door opener, you do not need to worry about changing the code, as these types of openers automatically change the code each time the remote is used.
 However, it is still a good idea to keep track of your remote and ensure it does not fall into the wrong hands.

 If you have a fixed code garage door opener, you will need to change the code manually.
 To do this, you will need to access the opener itself.
 The exact instructions on doing this can be found in your owner’s manual.
-Once you have changed the code, please keep it safe and hidden from view.
+Once you have changed the code, please keep it safe and keep it hidden from view.

 If you are unable or unwilling to change the code on your garage door opener, you may want to consider purchasing a new garage door opener with rolling codes.
 This will ensure that your garage is always safe and secure, even if your remote is stolen.